Type 2 diabetes treatment has come a long way in the last 10 years, experts say, with new drugs and devices adding up to better lives for patients.

 Incretin mimetics or GLP analogs include the injected drugs Byetta, Bydureon, Tanzeum, Trulicity, and Victoza.
 They use the body's own signaling system to boost insulin after meals.

 Sodium-glucose co-transporter 2 (SGLT2) inhibitors work by blocking glucose from being reabsorbed by the kidneys.
 That raises the amount of glucose urinated, and lowers the amount of glucose in the blood.
-Currently, Invokana (canaglifozin) is the only drug in this class that's approved by the FDA.
+Currently, Invokana (canaglifozin), dapagliflozin (Farxiga), and Jardiance (empagliflozin) are the only drugs in this class that's approved by the FDA.
 More SGLT2 inhibitors are being developed.

 Other drugs include Symilin, an injectable synthetic hormone.
 It helps lower blood sugar after meals in people with diabetes who use insulin.